riceissa/nginx-mediawiki/README.md

 The [setup instructions on the MediaWiki site](https://www.mediawiki.org/wiki/Manual:Config_script) are pretty detailed, and it pretty much goes as expected.

+TODO talk about permissions for the files in the mediawiki archive.

 ## Set up HTTPS support

 Instructions are modified from the [official instructions](https://certbot.eff.org/all-instructions/#ubuntu-16-04-xenial-nginx).